 Occupying powers brought their culinary customs, resulting in elements of Sicilian, Middle Eastern, and Arabic cuisines all being incorporated into the food of Malta.
 The Knights of St. John—who came from France, Spain, Italy, and beyond—are responsible for other dishes that were altered and adapted to become traditional food in Malta.
 When the British came in the 1800s, they brought their own tastes, too.

 The result of all these influences and circumstances are Maltese dishes that are full of flavor, freshness, and occasional surprises.
-Here’s a look at some of the traditional food from Malta that we loved during our trip to the beautiful islands.
+Here’s a look at some of the food that we loved during our trip to the beautiful islands.

-Ftira, Maltese bread, is a staple of Maltese cuisine.
+Ftira, a type of bread, is a staple of Maltese cuisine.
 This disc-shaped leavened bread is available everywhere from snack bars to sit-down restaurants.

 The ftira is usually used for sandwiches.
 It’s traditionally eaten with strong-flavored fillings such as tuna, onion, pickled capers, olives, and peppered cheeselets (more on those treats below).
 Around the island, we found it paired with just about anything you could want in a sandwich.
 My favorite came with bacon, egg, and cheese as part of a breakfast sandwich.